iains/llvm-project-old/lld/COFF/README.md

 * InputFile

-  InputFile is a superclass for file readers.
+  InputFile is a superclass of file readers.
 We have a different subclass for each input file type, such as regular object file, archive file, etc. They are responsible for creating and owning SymbolBodies and Chunks.